Why every new mama needs a postpartum herb bath

 The first time I truly understood the healing powers of herbs was a few days after I gave birth to my first baby.
 I had him at a birth center, and their policy is to come see you at home 2 days after birth.
 I was in really rough shape.
 My baby’s head was ginormous.
 Seriously, it was bigger than 95 percent of newborns (Not a medical condition, just genetically blessed).
 He was also nearly 10 lbs and I had lots of tearing, and lots of stitches.
 I had no idea that healing postpartum was going to be so difficult.

 When the midwife came, she did the normal checks for me and baby, gave us some tips on breastfeeding and then showed me a brown paper sack that was a gift for me.
 When I opened it it was a bunch of dried leaves and flowers.
-I had no idea what I was suppose to do with them.
+I had no idea what I was supposed to do with them.

 “This is gonna help you heal.”
 My eyebrows raised, I still had no idea how.
 She then explained the process to me.
 I was to boil them in large pot tied up in old pantyhose.
 How bizarre, but I did as I was instructed and poured it into my bath.

 And, Oh Lordy.

 It was unbelievably soothing.
 My aches, my discomforts left, even if only temporarily.
 But it was amazing.
 I honestly think that was my clicking moment.
 Plants had magical powers.
 And they do.
 Now, of course, I didn’t heal up instantly.
 But I had extensive damage to my under-bits, and I only had that one bath.
 I was hooked but didn’t know how, or where to get more of those herbs.
 I’m still not sure what exactly was in there.

 The only thing I could find was these.
 I have to admit they were helpful too but are not meant for a bath.
 It’s an herbal “pad” you boil, let cool and then apply to your wounded under-bits.
 This was helpful, but it just wasn’t the same as my amazing herb bath.